 After ear piercings, nose piercings are the most common worldwide.
 Nostril piercing is a body piercing practice most often considered descended from “Eastern” culture because of its historical prominence in India, Pakistan, Nepal, and throughout South Asia, but it began to be worn in the West in the 80s and 90s—by artists, bohemians, and punks—before gaining more widespread acceptance toward the turn of this century.

-The piercing can be placed anywhere on the nostril, but tends to heal most quickly—and look most natural—in the horizontal crease.
+the piercing can be placed anywhere on the nostril, but tends to heal most quickly—and look most natural—in the horizontal crease.
 During the piercing procedure, your piercer will place a small dot on your nose to show where they're going place jewelry.
 Take your time to review this placement, as it is wise to get a piercing in a location that flatters your individual anatomy and face.

-While there are numerous jewelry choices when it comes to nostril piercings—from a basic surgical steel post to ornate gold-and-diamond studs—the three main types of jewelry we offer are nostril screws, and captive bead rings, all in implant-grade surgical steel.
+While there are numerous jewelry choices when it comes to nostril piercings—from a basic surgical steel post to ornate gold-and-diamond studs—the two types of jewelry we offer are nostril screws, and captive bead rings, all in implant-grade surgical steel.
 (Silver is never appropriate for initial piercings.
 Generally, we start nostril piercings with an 18 gauge nostril screw.

-Nostril Piercing FAQ
+Nostril Piercing FAQ:

 How long until I can change my jewelry?